 - Neural Machine Translation (NMT): NMT uses a large single artificial neural network of functions jointly trained for end-to-end maximization of translation performance.

 - Hybrid Method: Combine options and build a system that enables you to select the best choice to match the content type and other considerations for a given Machine Translation project.

-Hybrid MT platform models combine the capacity of services like AWS, Google Translate, DeepL, Amazon Translate, and customized MT such as Language Studio.
-These tools can be integrated into workflows in AI-facilitated Memsource.
+Hybrid MT platform models combine the capacity of services like AWS, Google Translate, DeepL, Amazon Translate, as well as human-only translation workflows.
+These tools can be integrated into workflows in AI-facilitated Phrase.

 Machine Translation platform model options:

 - Free MT Engines: Such as Google Cloud Translate, Amazon Translate, Microsoft Translator, other leading free ‘All language’ solutions

 - Language-Specific MT Solutions: For example, DeepL is a good choice for various European to/from Asian language translations